Rachel Mann: Views

 Mann belongs to the liberal Anglo-Catholic tradition of the Church of England, though she was brought up an Evangelical-Charismatic Christian.
 She supports the full inclusion of the LGBT people in the church.
 Between 2020 and 2024, Mann was a patron of the Open Table Network, an ecumenical Christian charity supporting worship communities for LGBT people and their allies.

+On 5 February 2026 it was announced that she will be retiring from her role on 31 July 2026.
+This is on medical grounds following a long period of ill health and several major surgical operations.

 Author

 She is the author of Dazzling Darkness: Gender, Sexuality, Illness & God (Glasgow: Wild Goose 2012) and The Risen Dust: Poems and Stories of Passion & Resurrection (Glasgow: Wild Goose 2013), both published by the publishing arm of the Iona Community.
 Mann is also a contributor to Fear and Friendship: Anglicans Engaging With Islam (Continuum 2012) and several books on liturgical theology, including Presiding Like a Woman (SPCK 2010).
 Her book about the First World War and Ritual, Fierce Imaginings: The Great War, Ritual, Memory & God (London: D.L.T.
 2017) was shortlisted for the 2019 Michael Ramsey Prize for Theological Writing.

 In 2018, she was appointed Visiting Teaching Fellow in Creative Writing and English at the Manchester Writing School, Manchester Metropolitan University.
 She is also a visiting scholar at Sarum College.

 In 2019, Carcanet published her debut full poetry collection, A Kingdom of Love.
 The collection was Highly Commended in the 2020 Forward Prizes for Poetry.
-In 2020, her debut novel, ‘'The Gospel of Eve, was published by D.L.T.
+In 2020, her debut novel, The Gospel of Eve, was published by D.L.T.

 In 2024, Mann's second collection, Eleanor Among the Saints was shortlisted for the T. S. Eliot Prize.

 Mann is a regular contributor to Church Times and contributes to BBC Radio 2's Pause for Thought and BBC Radio 4's Thought for the Day, The Daily Service and Prayer for the Day.
 She also writes about progressive music, metal and folk for Prog, an offshoot of Classic Rock, and The Quietus.

-In the 2024 series of Christmas University Challenge on BBC2, Mann represented Manchester Metropolitan University.
+In the 2024 series of Christmas University Challenge on BBC2, Mann represented Manchester Metropolitan University and returned in the 2025 series to represent Lancaster University.